magento/merchdocs/src/system/catalog-sync.md

 ### Data discrepancy

 1. Display the detailed view of the product in question in the search results.
-1. Copy the JSON output and verify the content matches what you have in the Magento catalog.
+1. Copy the JSON output and verify the content matches what you have in the Commerce catalog.
 1. If the content does not match, make a minor change to the product in your catalog, such as adding a space or a period.
 1. Wait for a resync or [trigger a manual resync](#resync).